 What are the requirements to the employees?

-An employee who is sent home for 3 months is not entitled to the agreed salary for a period corresponding to 5 working days during such 3 months discharge period.
-For an employee discharged from duty for a shorter period than 3 months, the period without salary is calculated proportionally.
+An employee who is sent home for three months is not entitled to the agreed salary for a period corresponding to five working days during such three months discharge period.
+For an employee discharged from duty for a shorter period than three months, the period without salary is calculated proportionally.

-As the total compensation period runs from 9 March to 9 June 2020, it will not be possible for employers using the scheme as from now to deduct all 5 days from the employees.
+As the total compensation period runs from 9 March to 8 July 2020, it will not be possible for employers using the scheme as from now to deduct all five days from the employees.

 It is the choice of the employee whether to apply accrued holidays, time off in lieu of unpaid overtime or other accrued time off.

-The employee may also choose to take 5 days off without salary during the period.
+The employee may also choose to take five days off without salary during the period.

 When during the period must the employee use the 5 days without salary?

-If it is not possible for the employee to use the 5 (or fewer) days with salary, the employer must after negotiation with the employee determine when in the discharge period the employee should take the unpaid days.
+If it is not possible for the employee to use the five (or fewer) days with salary, the employer must after negotiation with the employee determine when in the discharge period the employee should take the unpaid days.
 The period must be spread out proportionally over the period during which the employee is discharged from duty.
-That e.g. means that if the employee is discharged from duty for 3 months, the 5 days must be placed evenly during the period.
-For example, 2 days in the first month, 2 days in the next month and 1 day in the last month.
+That e.g. means that if the employee is discharged from duty for three months, the five days must be placed evenly during the period.
+For example, two days in the first month, two days in the next month and one day in the last month.
 The employer is obliged to meet the employee's wishes to the extent possible.

 How much may the company receive in compensation?

-The salary compensation may constitute 75% of the total gross monthly salary costs for the covered employees, however no more than DKK 23,000 per month per full-time salaried employee.
-For non-salaried (hourly paid) employees, the salary compensation may constitute 90%, however no more than DKK 26,000 per month per covered full-time employee.
+As a consequence of the latest development in this area, the government has now raised the maximum monthly contribution.
+This means that the salary compensation may (still) constitute 75% of the total gross monthly salary costs for full-time salaried employees, and for non-salaried (hourly paid) employees, the salary compensation may constitute 90%, however no more than DKK 30,000 per month per covered full-time employee, regardless of such employees being salaried or non-salaried (hourly paid) employees.

-The companies may be covered by the scheme for up to 3 months at most.
+The companies may be covered by the scheme for up to three months at most.

 May the salary compensation scheme be combined with other loss-reducing solutions for the employer?